SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 Controlling playback can be made programatically using methods from the `RTSMediaPlayback` protocol, described in the next section.

+#### Remark

+You can also create your layout and instantiate all or part of the controllers and data sources programatically.
+These cases are not described further in this guide as they should be obvious enough for Cocoa developers.

 ## Controlling playback

+Playback can be controlled using the `RTSMediaPlayback` protocol, to which both controller classes `RTSMediaPlayerController` and `RTSMediaSegmentsController` conform.
+Most properties of this protocol should be self-explanatory.

+Periodic time observers need further discussion, though.
+Unlike standard `AVPlayer` time observers, these observers are `NSTimer`-based and do not stop when playback stops, but live as long as the player lives.
+This makes it possible to perform periodic updates, even when the player is paused.

+If you need standard time observers, you can use the `player` property of `RTSMediaPlayerController`.
+Be careful, though, as such observers can only be added when the `player` property is actually ready (use KVO to detect it).

 ## Designing custom players with segment support

+Adding support for segments to a custom player happens in the same way as described in the _Designing custom players without segment support_ section.
+Add two custom objects to your storyboard:

+* Set the class of the first one to a `RTSMediaSegmentsDataSource` you have implemented
+* Set the class of the first one to `RTSMediaSegmentsController`, bind its `playerController` outlet to the media player controller it must manage, and bind its `dataSource` outlet to the data source

+To retrieve segments, call `-reloadSegmentsForIdentifier:completionHandler:`.
+Your data source can implement segment data retrieval, e.g. through a webservice request, returing objects conforming to the `RTSMediaSegment` protocol.

+Segments can be easily displayed using two dedicated view classes.
+Drop `UIView `instances onto your player layout and set their class to either:

+* `RTSTimelineSlider`: A timeline displaying segment start points and providing a way to seek with a single tap.
+You can use a delegate protocol to display custom icons if you want
+* `RTSSegmentedTimelineView`: An horizontal list of cells displaying segments, used like a collection view.

+Do not forget to bind the `segmentsController` property of such views to the segments controller so that they are fed properly.
+For more information, please refer at the header documentation of those classes.

+Controlling playback is achieved using the `RTSMediaPlayback`.
+Calling the methods onto the segments controller allows mediating between the user and the media player controller.
+Based on segments information, the segments controller may namely forbid scrubbing to a specific location or resume after a blocked segment.

+## Further reading

+This guide only scratches the surface of what you can do with the SRG Media Player library.
+For more information, please have a look at the demo implementation.
+Do not forget to read the header documentation as well.